Introduction

 - D-Lead Paint Test Kit: Apply the provided chemical solution to the test area.
 Wait for the specified time, and observe any color change indicating lead presence.

-- Interpret Results: Compare the color change to the guide provided with your kit to determine whether lead is present in the paint.
+- Interpret Results: Compare the color change to the guide included with your kit to determine if lead is present in the paint.

 Advanced Techniques for Enhanced Accuracy